Chiao-Ke/mcss_server_status_discord_bot/README.md

 It's my first time write a discord bot, so there might be some problem in my code.
 I successfully run it on VSCode, and failed on Spyder.
 ### So, if you use other IDE and meet some problem, please try to use VSCode.

+##Discord Bot
+I didn't describe here.
+Please Google for more information.
+### And I DON'T RECOMMAND TO GIVE YOUR BOT "Administrator Permissions".
+If your bot been hacked, your server will be cracked.

 ## Installation
 This code write in python.
 For convenience, I recommand you to use Anaconda or Miniconda to create an environment for it.